dharmab/dcs-campaigns/README.md

 Concept by @dharmab

-Core programming and tooling by: @dharmab
+Core programming and tooling by @dharmab

 Additional core programming by @Frosty-nee

 Content by @dharmab, @Frosty-nee

 ## Project Calamity